+35725368683

 This article provides guidance for UK citizens moving to Cyprus after Brexit, outlining visa and residence permit requirements, property purchase regulations, and working options.
-The text also covers family reunification policies and information for UK citizens wishing to relocate their business to Cyprus.
+It also covers family reunification policies and information for UK citizens wishing to relocate their businesses to Cyprus.

-There are several available “visas” or residence permits, some permanent:
+There are several “visas” or residence permits available to UK citizens in Cyprus, some permanent:

 Category F is popular with pensioners and retirees.
 Both the investor visa and the Category F permit are permanent.

 Application to extend your 90-day stay.
 The extension's purpose includes visitors, dependent adults, spouses of employees, and digital nomads.
-Hand the application to the Ministry of the Interior (Civil Registry and Migration department) using the form MVIS4 (PDF, 149 KB).
+Hand the application to the Migration department using the form MVIS4 (PDF, 149 KB).

 Other categories: